 - Access to a range of supervised leisure activities is a protective factor and reduces risk behaviours and associated dangers - Teenagers that report high levels of unsupervised leisure time regularly are 6 times more likely to use cannabis.
-It's important that teens have access to organised sports and other constructive leisure time activities to reduce the risk of substance misuse.
+It's important that teens have access to organised sports and other constructive leisure time activities to promote positive life choices and wellbeing.